 While that extra step may sound like a hassle, it can actually be a good thing.
 OTAs sometimes charge more than you’d pay if you were booking directly through an airline (see the price differential between Lufthansa/United and the other options in the screenshot above?).
 Google Flights displays the lowest prices to book, no matter if they’re through an OTA or through an airline itself, which lets you easily compare them.

-A Step-by-Step Guide to Finding Flights with Google Flights
+A Step-by-Step Guide to Using Google Flights

 Step 1: Enter your basic flight criteria